 Having an understanding of these secondary and subsequent effects is more than a mere curiosity but rather it provides us with a significant set of keys for unlocking a whole host of psychological, sociological, and even spiritual conditions that we might not be able to discern so clearly otherwise.

-The second key is to understanding that the “first generation love” is unique from all else that follows.
+The first key is to understanding that the “first generation love” is unique from all else that follows.
 This “first generation love” is derived simply and purely from the inherent value ascribed to the object that is loved.
-All that is generated thereafter, from the “first generation hate” to the “second and subsequent generations” of both “love” and “hate”, are mixtures of whatever inherent value may be ascribed to the object on its own terms, plus whatever effectual value, the object has in relation to the “love” or “hate” that generated it, whether positive or negative.
+All that is generated thereafter, from the “first generation hate” to the “second and subsequent generations” of both “love” and “hate”, are mixtures of whatever inherent value may be ascribed to the object on its own terms, plus whatever effectual value, the object has in relation to the “love” or “hate” that it interacts with, whether positive or negative.
 For instance an object may have a minor, positive, “first generation”, inherent value, but a major negative, “second generation”, effectual value.
 In such a case, the object would ultimately be viewed as a “hate” instead of a “love”, as it normally would on its own, “first generation” terms .

 To illustrate this, let’s go back to the “pizza” analogy used earlier in these posts.
 This time, instead of talking about pizza being served with anchovies on it, let’s talk about pizza being served with peanut butter on it.
 Now, when you consider that strange suggestion, do you have an immediate positive or a negative reaction?
 My guess is that you have a negative one.
 I, personally, “love” the taste of pizza, and, unlike anchovies, I also “love” the taste of peanut butter.
 But, something effectually happens when my pizza and my peanut butter come into close relationship with each other!
 In such an unsavory encounter, I would not consider peanut butter to be a friend of my friend, Pizza, but rather an enemy of my friend, Pizza.
 As their two distinct flavors clash, the negative effectual value of peanut butter being added to my pizza, outweighs the positive inherent value I normally ascribe to peanut butter all by itself.
 In this situation, then, peanut butter switches from a “friend” to an “enemy” and from a “love” to a “hate.”